 (d) The draft plan on the evolution of RBON or roadmap to fill the remaining gaps in meeting the requirements of the key regional challenges over the longer term (work with partners, timeline for implementation of new stations, promotion of new studies, use of new technologies, use of capacity-development instruments such as the CSI, and so forth).
 See Template for the draft national or regional plan on the evolution of RBON to meet remaining gaps over the longer term in Annex 4.

-12.3.3 Adoption of the compositionAssignment of RBON stations, and the plan or roadmap for the evolution of RBON by the regional association
+12.3.3Assignment of RBON stations, and the plan or roadmap for the evolution of RBON by the regional association

-The proposed nominations of RBON stations by Members are made in OSCAR/Surface, where they are recorded in “Pending Approval” mode.
-INFCOM, assisted by the Secretariat, reviews the proposals, and makes recommendation to the regional association (RA) on the updated RBON composition.
-The proposed changes in the RBON composition are made available through a dedicated WMO website tool to all Members of the respective RA three months before an RA session.
-Based on the feedback provided by Members, a final version of the proposed changes to the RBON composition is submitted to the RA session based on the information in the dedicated WMO website tool.
-The regional association decides on an updated RBON composition and the plan or roadmap for the evolution of RBON to fill the remaining gaps.
-In accordance with the Basic Documents No. 1 (WMO-No. 15), Regulation 59, the regional association authorizes its president to approve, at the request of the Member concerned, and on the recommendation from the RA/WG-I and in consultation with the Secretary-General, minor amendments to the list of RBON stations without formal consultation with the Members of the regional association.
-However, any change of substance adversely affecting the design of RBON in response to user observational requirements, would still require the formal agreement of Members through the adoption of a resolution by voting by correspondence.

-12.4 The assignment of RBON stations is made by Members in OSCAR/Surface.
+The assignment of RBON stations is made by Members in OSCAR/Surface.
 Once the stations are assigned to RBON they will be included in the regular compliance monitoring as described in 12.4.4.
 The regional association decides on the plan or roadmap for the evolution of RBON to fill the remaining gaps.

 12.4.
 Follow-up actions and compliance monitoring

 12.4.1 Reflecting updated composition of RBON in OSCAR/Surface

-Once the regional associationMember has decided on the composition of RBON, the OSCAR/Surface NFPstheir contribution to RBON, the OSCAR/Surface NFPs must affiliate their committed stations to RBON in OSCAR/Surface and have the stations’ WIGOS metadata recorded.
-The Secretariat will then check and confirm affiliation according to the regional association decision.
-Discrepancies.
-Possible discrepancies in metadata will be discussed with the WIGOS NFPs or Members (if no WIGOS NFP), in consultation with the RA/WG-I, to seek a final decision by the president of the regional association.
+Once Member has decided on their contribution to RBON, the OSCAR/Surface NFPs must affiliate their committed stations to RBON in OSCAR/Surface2 and have the stations’ WIGOS metadata recorded.
+Possible discrepancies in metadata will be discussed with the WIGOS NFPs or Members (if no WIGOS NFP), in consultation with the RA/WG-I.

 12.4.2 Recommendations to address remaining gaps